martingathu/Githubsearch/README.md

 # Githubsearch website
 #### By **Karanja Martin Gathu** 03RD APRIL 2020
 ## Description
 Githubsearch is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
-A person can also look for repositories.
+A person can also look for repositories and be able to view the repositories on Github.

 ## Setup/Installation Requirements
 + Clone this repository [Githubsearch](https://github.com/martingathu/Githubsearch)